MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 - If you created a flow for your surveys in Forms Pro, it is available in Dynamics 365 Customer Voice.

-- If you added a Net Promoter Score (NPS) question or tagged a text question for sentiment analysis, the corresponding NPS and sentiment metrics are created in Dynamics 365 Customer Voice.
-If you have added multiple NPS questions, the first NPS question is mapped to the created satisfaction metric.
-If you have tagged multiple text questions for sentiment analysis, a satisfaction is created for each of the tagged text question.
+- If you had a Net Promoter Score (NPS) question or tagged a text question for sentiment analysis in Forms Pro, the corresponding NPS and sentiment metrics are created in Dynamics 365 Customer Voice as part of migration.
+If you had multiple NPS questions, the first NPS question is mapped to the created satisfaction metrics.
+If you have tagged multiple text questions for sentiment analysis, a satisfaction metric is created for each of the tagged text question.

   A dashboard is automatically created for each set of metrics, showcasing recent scores and trends.
 The dashboard is available under **Reports**.